8bitkick/ArduinoHost/README.md

 ### UPURSFS ROM

-The required ROM can be downloaded from [UPURSFS](https://sweh.spuddy.org/Beeb/ "UPURSFS"), burnt to [EPROM](http://anachrocomputer.blogspot.com/2014/11/roms-for-bbc-micro.html) and inserted in a spare BBC Micro ROM socket.
+The required ROM can be downloaded from [UPURSFS](https://sweh.spuddy.org/Beeb/ "UPURSFS"), burnt to [EPROM](http://anachrocomputer.blogspot.com/2014/11/roms-for-bbc-micro.html) and inserted in a spare BBC Micro ROM socket. *NB - this sketch has been tested with HostFS:UPURS verison 0.03*

 ### UPURS connection